Start Your Trumpet Journey with a Free Lesson

 Why choose Lesson With You?

-Unlike other lesson platforms where instructors may teach multiple instruments such as piano or voice, our teachers exclusively teach trumpet.
+Unlike other lesson platforms where instructors may teach multiple instruments such as trombone or voice, our teachers exclusively teach trumpet.
 We believe in delivering the best lessons, and our instructors possess professional knowledge and degrees—not certificates—in trumpet from top music schools.

 We’re also proud to offer fixed, competitive pricing.
 We don’t require long-term contracts, and our dedicated client service team is here to help you every step of the way.